 At Anchor we pride ourselves on offering a truly tailored approach to care and therefore need to fully understand your needs to provide you with an accurate fee estimate.
 Please call us to discuss your specific care needs today.
 Alternatively we welcome you to visit us to discuss your situation face-to-face.

 Want more information on care home fees?

 Learning about the different funding options available to you can also help you feel confident in your decisions.
 Anchor know that securing care home funding can sometimes appear a rather daunting task and so to help we have put together a free guide covering requesting assistance, top up fees and third-party payments.Care home fees

-As a thank you, we'd like to offer you the opportunity to receive 3 weeks care for the price of 2 weeks when you move into one of our participating care homes on a short stay respite basis.
+We are offering you an opportunity to receive 3 weeks care for the price of 2 weeks when you move into one of our participating care homes on a short stay respite basis*

 A safe welcome

 We continue to welcome new residents to our home safely.
-We regularly test residents and colleagues, have been prioritised for Covid-19 vaccinations and are well equipped with high-quality personal protective equipment (PPE).
+We regularly test residents and colleagues, have received Covid-19 vaccinations and are well equipped with high-quality personal protective equipment (PPE).